 Cost of Learning to Tattoo

 As an aspiring tattoo artist, learning to tattoo will require both time and money.
-Each education style will call for different levels of commitment both from you personally...and from your wallet.
+How much of each you’ll need depends on how you learn.

 In a traditional tattoo apprenticeship, you’ll either pay a professional tattoo artist, your “mentor,” to teach you, or you will work in the shop for free in exchange for your education.

-Most artists and shops are familiar with traditional apprenticeships.
+Most shops are familiar with traditional apprenticeships.
 You’ll get a feel of the atmosphere of the tattooing world by spending time with other artists and customers.

 2. Tattoo School: $5,000 - $15,000

-Tattoo schools teach you proper sanitation and cover simple designs.
-Because of this, some tattoo school graduates usually need additional training or an apprenticeship to learn more complicated tattooing techniques and styles.
+Tattoo schools teach you proper sanitation and cover simple designs - and only that.
+Tattoo school graduates usually need additional training or an apprenticeship to learn advanced tattooing.

 Tattoo schools get you making money faster than a traditional apprenticeship.
 Many of these schools can help you get a work placement in one of their associated walk-in shops (basic, small tattoos) after graduation.